orbs-network/orbs-key-generator/README.md

 ## Installing

-To install the key generator, use brew
+To install the key generator, use npm

-    npm i orbs-key-generator
+    npm i -g orbs-key-generator

 It is also possible to clone this repository and then run `build.sh`